 The Terrys Chocolate Factory development in York is an example of residential, nursing and dementia care community living that integrates coffee shops and gyms with giving some day to day support or full care packages.
 The aim being to bring a quality of life to this very wealthy generation.
 The good news is the generation behind it who are 55-65 years old are even wealthier.

 And building student accommodation and apartments for private rental provide the younger generations with their own city-based living another answer to staying at home with mum & dad for longer.
-The cities we should be focussing on in selling to architects and developers is Birmingham and Manchester rather than London as they are less-developed and there are more opportunities for the built environment.
+The cities we should be focusing on in selling to architects and developers is Birmingham and Manchester rather than London as they are less-developed and there are more opportunities for the built environment.

 Rachel: I’m constantly surprised at how large a business can get without clear processes and a robust IT infrastructure.
 Instead they rely on people in critical roles to get the job done through personality or perseverance.
 And that hinders growth as the business can’t replicate its success and those key people sometimes don’t like giving up their ‘power’ and fit the direction of the business.